 - Nobel panel, on Honjo: He "discovered a protein on immune cells and revealed that it also operates as a brake, but with a different mechanism of action," the group tweets.
 "Therapies based on his discovery proved to be strikingly effective in the fight against cancer."

-(Read more Nobel Prize for Medicine
+(More Nobel Prize in Medicine